nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Locating guests: `find`

-This command locates guests whose details contain any of the given keywords.
+This command locates guests whose details contain any of the given search terms.
 This allows you to search through all guests' fields.

-This command is typically used when searching for a guest of a **specific characteristic**.
+This command is typically used when searching for guest(s) of **specific characteristic(s)**.
-For example, the command `find no` will display all the rooms that have room clean statuses set to `no`.
-Likewise, the command `find yes` will display all rooms that have been cleaned.
+For example, the command `find no` will display the guests that have room clean statuses set to `no`.
+Likewise, the command `find yes` will display the guests that already have their rooms cleaned.

 **Format**: `find KEYWORD [MORE_KEYWORDS]`